aiven/devportal/docs/platform/howto/byoc/add-customer-info-custom-cloud.rst

 About updating customer contacts
 --------------------------------

-While :doc:`setting up a custom cloud in Aiven </docs/platform/howto/byoc/create-custom-cloud>`, you add customer contacts for this cloud, which is a part of the initial custom cloud's configuration.
+With the BYOC feature enabled, you can :doc:`create custom clouds </docs/platform/howto/byoc/create-custom-cloud>` in your Aiven organizations.
+While setting up a custom cloud in Aiven, you add customer contacts for this cloud, which is a part of the initial custom cloud's configuration.
 Later, you can come back to the the **Customer contact** setting in your cloud's page in `Aiven Console <https://console.aiven.io/>`_ and update the contacts list you initially created for your cloud.

 Prerequisites
 -------------